Väinö Bremer

 Väinö Elias Bremer (24 April 1899 – 23 December 1964) was a Finnish biathlete, modern pentathlete, and pilot who competed in the 1924 Winter Olympics and in the 1924 Summer Olympics.
 He was born in Turku.

 In 1924 Winter Games he was a member of the Finnish military patrol team which won the silver medal.
 He also competed in the 1924 Summer Games and finished seventh in the Modern pentathlon event.

-After Olympic competition Bremer pursued aviation, including as a Captain in the Finnish Air Force.
+After Olympic competition Bremer pursued aviation, including as a captain in the Finnish Air Force.
 In 1927 he won the Finnish Harmon Trophy.
 He flew from Helsinki to Cape Town and back in 1933 in a Junkers A50 Junior, which was displayed in the Helsinki Airport from 1976 to 2018.

-He was killed in a plane crash in Kerava, Finland.
+He was killed in a plane crash in Kerava, Finland, on 23 December 1964.